LEADING OFF: Unbeaten Musgrove starts for Padres at Wrigley – KION546

 By The Associated Press

 Padres right-hander Joe Musgrove takes a 47-47 career record over seven seasons into this start at Wrigley Field.
 But he’s been one of the best pitchers in the majors this year, going 7-0 with a 1.50 ERA in 11 starts.
 The 29-year-old Musgrove has allowed just one earned run in 27 innings over his last four starts.
-Rookie Matt Swarmer starts for the Cubs on Thursday.
+Rookie Matt Swarmer starts Thursday for the Cubs, who have lost nine straight.
 In his last outing, he was hammered for six home runs in five innings at Yankee Stadium.